awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/topics_and_queues/README.md

 ```
-Would you like to use content-based deduplication instead of a deduplication ID? (y/n)
+Use content-based deduplication instead of a deduplication ID? (y/n)
 ```

 Deduplication is only available for FIFO topics.
 Deduplication prevents the subscriber from responding more than once to events that are determined to be duplicates.
 If a message gets published to an SNS FIFO topic and it’s found to be a duplicate within the five-minute deduplication interval, the message is accepted but not delivered.
 For more information, see [Message deduplication for FIFO topics](https://docs.aws.amazon.com/sns/latest/dg/fifo-message-dedup.html).